volution/kawipiko/documentation/readme.rst

 .....

 ``--sources``
-    The path to the input folder that is the root of the website.
+    The path to the input folder that is the root of the static website content.

 ``--archive``
-    The path to the output CDB file that contains the archived website.
+    The path to the output CDB file that contains the archived static website content.

 ``--compress``
     Each individual file (and consequently of the corresponding HTTP response body) is compressed with either ``gzip`` or Brotli_;  by default (or alternatively ``identity``) no compression is used.